 Your income/salary outcome from Microverse will depend on many different factors, including:

-You may chose to work locally (in your town or nearby) which for many is limiting in terms of opportunities and potential pay.
+You may choose to work locally (in your town/city or nearby) which for many is limiting in terms of opportunities and potential pay.
 However, this can be an important step to get some experience before moving to a remote role.
 If you choose to focus on working remotely for a foreign company, you may significantly increase your potential salary.

 2. Are you willing to relocate to another country?

-Canada, for example, is making it easy for companies to bring people from other countries and salaries there are $40,000+ per year.
+For example, Canada makes it easier for companies to bring people there from other countries, and salaries there are $40,000+ per year.

 3. Do you prefer to go the freelancing route?